Skip to content

 What are the advantages and disadvantages of the MinMax Scaler?

-4. Dependency on Data Range: The effectiveness of the MinMax Scaler depends on the range of the input data.
-If the data has a narrow range, the scaled values may not adequately capture the variations present in the dataset.
+• Dependence on the data range: It should also be noted that the performance of the MinMax scaler also depends on the data range of the original data.
+If the data points are already in a narrow data range, the MinMax Scaler may not be able to adequately capture the variations.

 How to use the MinMax Scaler in Python?